timStephens0710/ExampleMusicApp/project_folder/music_app_auth/README.md

 2. Account is created in an unverified state.
 3. A one-time authentication token is generated.
 4. User receives an email containing a verification link.
-5. User is redirected to a “check your email” page.
+5. User is redirected to a "check your email" page.

 ---

 ### 2. Email Verification
 1. User clicks the verification link.
 2. Token is validated → marked used → deactivated.
-3. User’s `email_verified` flag is set to `True`.
+3. User's `email_verified` flag is set to `True`.
 4. User sees a success confirmation page.
 5. A new token can be requested if the original expires.